Bad breath (halitosis) is a frequent or persistent unpleasant odor to the breath.

 Less common causes of bad breath include

-Although people commonly think that gastrointestinal (GI) disorders cause bad breath, GI disorders rarely cause bad breath because the muscular channel that connects the throat with the stomach (esophagus) is normally collapsed.
-Bad breath is not caused by poor digestion nor does it indicate how a person's digestive system or bowels are functioning.
-However, rarely, a pouch in the esophagus (Zenker's diverticulum—see Esophageal Disorders: Zenker's Diverticula), present at birth, can collect food particles.
+Although people commonly think that gastrointestinal (GI) disorders cause bad breath, they rarely do because the muscular channel that connects the throat with the stomach (esophagus) is normally collapsed.
+Bad breath is not caused by poor digestion, nor does it indicate how a person's digestive system or bowels are functioning.
+However, rarely, a pouch in the esophagus (Zenker diverticulum—see see Zenker's Diverticula), present at birth, can collect food particles.
 The food particles can decompose and create a foul odor.

 Bad breath that is imagined is called psychogenic halitosis.
 People believe that their breath smells bad when it actually does not.
 This problem may occur in people who tend to exaggerate normal body sensations or in people who have a serious mental disorder, such as schizophrenia.
 Some people with obsessive thoughts have an overwhelming sense of feeling dirty and believe that their breath smells bad.